repnz/windows-imports-searcher/README.md

 ## What is this?

-I needed to find built-in ETW providers so I needed way to search for functions that reference Etw functions, that's why I created this script:)
+I needed to find built-in ETW providers so I needed some way to search for functions that reference Etw functions, that's why I created this script:)

 This is a tool to index and search for imports and exports in executables.
 This tool